Simon Oraon

-Biography
+Early life and education

 Simon Oraon was born in Khaksi Toli village, a small village under the Bero Block, around 35 km away from Ranchi, in a catholic farmer's family and had school education only up to class IV.

+Work

-His villagers relied heavily on rainwater for their agriculture and did farming only for a limited period every year due to scarcity of water.
+Simon's villagers relied heavily on rainwater for their agriculture and did farming only for a limited period every year due to scarcity of water.
 This is known to have prompted Oraon in building a reservoir at the footsteps of the nearby hills which he did with the assistance of his fellow villagers in 1961.
 Though the initial attempt and the subsequent attempt the next year did not last long, the third dam, built with the help of local authorities survived and is providing irrigation assistance to the village to the day.
 This was followed by two more dams at Deshbali and Jharia and several ponds in the neighbouring villages of Hariharpur, Jamtoli, Khaksitoli, Baitoli and Bhasnanda.
 In all, he helped construct five check dams in the region.

 In 1964, the villagers elected him as the Parha Raja (Chief of the tribe) and he initiated the social forestry program at his ancestral property which he continues, planting 1000 trees every year, to prevent soil erosion and depletion of water resources.
 He formed a 25-member village committee with the representation of all the nearby villages which administers the forestry drive.
 He also heads the people's movement which fights against deforestation and illegal felling of trees.
 His efforts are reported to have assisted in the cultivation of over 2000 acres of land, producing three crops a year and yielding 20,000 mt of vegetables annually.
 He served as the Prime Minister's Rural Development Fellow during 2012–14.
 The Government of India honored him with the civilian award of the Padma Shri in 2016.